wmde/wikibase-release-pipeline/docs/operating/advanced-configuration.md

 This is why changing `.env` and restarting is not a supported way to reconfigure an existing setup.
 With the exception of `METADATA_CALLBACK`, `.env` values are first-start inputs that were already written into `LocalSettings.php`, the database volume, or other generated state.

-If you need to change first-start setup values, follow [Resetting an instance](./resetting.md).
-During a reset, keep a backup of your old `LocalSettings.php` and copy local customizations into the newly generated file rather than restoring the old file wholesale.
+If you need to change first-start setup values, follow [Resetting WBS while keeping its configuration](./reset.md).

 For a major version upgrade, preserve the existing configuration and follow the [major upgrade procedure](./updating.md#major-version-upgrades).